The Garden between the Niles

-This week, an extract from an interview with my grandmother, Juju.
+An extract from an interview with my inspirational grandmother, Juju.
+An incredibly strong and elegant lady!

 I came to the Sudan when I was fourteen or fifteen, after my father died.
 The heat was very strong - but, it was ok because was my sister was there and my brother was there also.
 In Sudan we had a lovely life.
 My mother’s house was like a little bungalow.
 It had three bedrooms and a veranda - a big big veranda and it has hosh, a little garden with trees.
 In the houses in the olden days, the kitchen used to be in the garden.
 The kitchen room was outside and the bedrooms and the dining rooms inside, and the veranda is between them.
 When I met Eliaho, my husband, we used to go for walks, we went to the cinema and somebody came with us, my brother or my nephew - they were young, about nine or ten years and so they come to join us.